glebnar/reactJs/README.md

 # reactJs
-Repo usde to learn ReactJS
+Repo used to learn ReactJS